 Note: If no coverage outside (no service, no signal bars), a cell phone signal booster is not likely to help.
-A Distributed Antenna System (DAS) or Small Cell Technology signal enhancing system will be required in those instances when there's no cell phone service outside.
+A Distributed Antenna System (DAS), Small Cell Technology, Femtocell signal enhancing system or Picocell signal transmission system will be required in those instances when there's no cell phone service outside.

 Poor call quality, dropped calls and slow internet are in the past?

 weBoost's most powerful consumer grade 4G cell phone signal booster boosts 3G & 4G LTE signals for large buildings, including large offices, big homes, wide areas and business.

 weBoost Connect 4G-X enhances cell signals wirelessly for cellular devices including tablets, smartphones and Kindles.
 With a gain of up to +70 dB, it delivers a stronger signal, resulting in a clear connection to your cell phone.

 weBoost has been solving cell phone reception problems for more than 4 decades with signal boosters that are FCC & IC-certified.
 They improve weak signals in both the city and remote rural areas.
 This kit is DIY and easy to install.

 This model comes with a directional antenna which must point to a cell tower to achieve the best possible results.

 - More Bars.